ecoscape-earth/ecoscape-layers/README.md

 # EcoScape Layers

-This package implements the computation of the landscape matrix (terrain) layer, habitat layers, and landcover-to-resistance mappings that are needed as inputs to the EcoScape algorithm.
+This package implements the computation of the landscape matrix layer, habitat layers, and landcover-to-resistance mappings that are needed as inputs to the EcoScape algorithm.

 ## Setup